Aloha! So you’re going to Maui? Let me give you a few tips for what to wear in Maui and what to pack before your trip.

 For women in heels, one thing to keep in mind is one second you could be walking through the resort, the next walking on the beach.
 Trying to walk on sand, uneven rock, or even through the grass in spiked heels can be treacherous on the ankles.

 You may have hiking shoes and water shoes but don’t forget your running shoes.
 They will be the most comfortable shoe you can wear walking around the island, as they can work as hiking shoes, daily wearing the shoe and everything in between.
 They are also easy and comfortable to wear on the plane.

-Maui Packing List
+Ultimate Maui Packing List

-Now let’s look at the ultimate packing list for taking a trip to Maui.
+Now let’s look at the ultimate packing list for taking a trip to visit Maui.
 You now know the essentials, but this will show everything else you need to bring with you on this trip.
 For a comprehensive list of what to pack for Maui, make sure to check out this post.

 While this list will be different for every person, this is just an overall view of what to expect the type of list.
-Some travelers will take much less while some take more; it’s a good idea to ask yourself these few questions:
+Some travellers will take much less while some take more; it’s a good idea to ask yourself these few questions: